imaryan1569/100days-of-coding-challenge/README.md

 Given an array of integers, reverse the elements of the array and return the reversed array.

-📌 Day 11: Students Marks Sum
+📌 Day 12: Students Marks Sum

 Problem Statement:
 Given an array of student marks, calculate and return the sum of all the marks in the array.

+📌 Day 13: Bitwise Operators

+Problem Statement:
+Given two integers, perform the following bitwise operations: AND, OR, and XOR.
+Return the results of each operation.